joergschwarzwaelder/hhc2022/Objective-6/README.md

 **Elf: Tinsel Upatree**

 This objective is about getting familiar with the rest of breaking out of a docker container if the permissions are not set appropriately.
+With the below commands, we determine the root filesystem of the system and mount it into the Docker container.
+That way we can easily get hold of the flag in the private key file.

 ```
 sudo root